 Students may start both degrees at the same time, or students may apply to the dual degree after starting a degree at either Icahn School of Medicine at Mount Sinai or Fordham University's Graduate School of Social Service.
 Students may also choose to pursue the degrees full-time or on a part-time basis.
 The academic program advisors play a crucial role in advising students as they tailor their coursework and training to their needs.

-Please contact both Academic Program Advisors for Guidance:
+Please contact both the Academic Program and the Fordham Advisor for Guidance: